 Criminal Justice Reform

-Due to the failed war on drugs and various administration's "law and order" policies, we have perpetuated this "New Jim Crow" of mass incarceration.
-Today, a black man who doesn't finish high school is more likely to end up incarcerated then employed.
-Depending on location, a black man is 4 to 15 times more likely to be arrested for marijuana possession than a white man, despite same rates of usage.
+Due to the failed war on drugs and various administrations' "law and order" policies, we have perpetuated this "New Jim Crow" of mass incarceration.
+Statistically, a black man who doesn't finish high school today is more likely to end up incarcerated than employed.
+Depending on location, a black man is 4 to 15 times more likely to be arrested for marijuana possession than a white man, despite the same rates of usage.

-- Reassessing and reforming our nation's drug laws and treating drug usage as a public health issue rather than a criminal one.
+Reassessing and reforming our nation's drug laws and treating drug usage as a public health issue rather than a criminal one.

-- Reforming policing policies to eliminate racial profiling, excessive force, unconstitutional forfeiture laws, unreasonable search and seizure, police corruption, and police militarization.
+Reforming policing policies to eliminate racial profiling, excessive force, unconstitutional forfeiture laws, unreasonable search and seizure, police corruption, and police militarization.

-- Promoting improved training and practices of de-escalation and collaboration with the community for the safety and well-being of all.
+Promoting improved training and practices of de-escalation and collaboration with the community, for the safety and well-being of all.